-Offshore energy activities pose considerable risk to the environment as demonstrated by Deepwater Horizon and Exxon-Valdez oil spills.
+Offshore energy activities can pose significant risk to the environment as demonstrated by Deepwater Horizon and many other historic oil spills.
 These spills can kill marine mammals and fish and contaminate their food supply for extended periods of time.
-Determining the transport and fate of spilled oil, and assessing the environmental impacts that might occur because of a spill is a pressing need.
+Determining the transport and fate of spilled oil and/or oil spill responsiveness planning is a pressing need.

 Solutions Provided by EEMS

-The EFDC+ oil spill sub-model allows you to calculate spill trajectories, oil thickness, volume and simulate biodegradation of oil in the model domain using Lagrangian particle routines.
+The oil spill functionality within Lagrangian Particle Tracking (LPT) module allows the user to calculate spill trajectories, oil thickness, volume and simulate biodegradation of oil in the model domain.
 EEMS also provides visualization options for individual particles by time, depth or elevation, as well as to define the length of time for the path history.

 Examples of Studies Done with EEMS